google/spirv-tutor/04 - An Interface Variable/README.md

 # An Interface Variable

 Building on the previous exercise, we will now try to change the variable type from global to input.
-`exercise.spirv` contains a vertex shader, so this variable would be a vertex attribute.
+`exercise.spvasm` contains a vertex shader, so this variable would be a vertex attribute.

 As a reminder, please have [the SPIR-V specification][SPIRV-spec] handy.